screwyterror83/wiki-API/README.md

 # wiki-API
-A demo wiki API for knowledge recently gained
+A demo wiki API for knowledge recently gained mainly use Node.js, MongoDB(Mongoose)